canton7/StateMechanic/README.md

 Quick Start
 -----------

+Note that the code snippets in this README are available as runnable code samples in [the Samples project](https://github.com/canton7/StateMechanic/tree/master/Samples).

 Here's a quick introduction to the basics.
 We'll create a state machine to represent a drinks dispenser.